-1. Introduction
+1 Introduction

 Roadpricing, also known as Electronic Traffic Pricing (ETP), refers to a location-based charge for road use.
-It exists in several forms, for instance via charges for entering the city center (London) or for particular motorways (France or Italy) or for lorries (Germany).
+It exists in several forms, for instance via charges for entering the city center (London) or for particular motorways (France or Italy), or for lorries (Germany).
 Here we consider satellite-based systems, using GPS or Galileo, for personal vehicles.
 Such approaches have been elaborated to some extent in the Netherlands, as part of earlier, now abandoned, government plans.
 However, at the European level this form of roadpricing is still on the political agenda (based on the framework [1,2]).
 The main reasons for replacing a flat road tax by a location-based approach are: (1) fairness of charges, since one only pays for actual road use, and (2) the possibility to steer the traffic supply via a flexible pricing policy (e.g. making busy roads expensive during rush hours).

 Location-based roadpricing for personal vehicles is a highly privacy sensitive matter since it requires detailed location information of individual vehicles.
-Public support depends on proper privacy protection via an architecture guaranteeing data minimalization focused on the goal of roadpricing itself, and not on secondary goals (like speed limit enforcement).
-The topic has been picked up in the computer security research community, see [3-6], and several different protocols have been proposed.
-This paper, which is an extended version of [7], contributes with a novel protocol, which we call cell-based roadpricing (CBR).
-It uses cells (covering the roadpricing area) both for fee calculation and for fraud detection (via a secure element, like a smart card, embedded in the car's toll device).
+Public support depends on proper privacy protection via an architecture guaranteeing data minimalisation focused on the goal of roadpricing itself, and not on secondary goals (like speed limit enforcement).
+The topic has been picked up in the computer security research community, see [3,7,6], and several different protocols have been proposed.
+This paper contributes with a novel protocol, that uses cells (covering the roadpricing area) both for fee calculation and for fraud detection (via a secure element, like a smart card, embedded in the car's toll device).
 Our approach addresses some problems with fraud detection in earlier protocols, like time-dependence, collusion, GPS-precision and required level of interaction.
 The paper does not introduce any new cryptographic primitives and makes use of existing techniques.
 Its value lies in adapting these techniques in an original manner to a context of considerable societal relevance.
-Our CBR approach allows certain additional functionality, such as automatic parking-fee collection and a limited form of pay-as-you-drive insurance, see Section 7.